Storing Secrets and API keys

 Storing secret values

-Using the Cloud Dashboard
+Using the Encore Cloud dashboard

 From here you can create secrets, save secret values, and configure different values for different environments.